scemama/irpf90_gitbook/Examples/coarray.md

 ``Makefile`` the ``--coarray`` option to ``irpf90`` and the ``-coarray`` option to ``ifort``.

-We can now write the parallel main program:
+We can now write the parallel main program.
+We use a temporary array that will fetch all the remote values of ``pi_block``.
+After a synchronization directive (``SYNC ALL``), the master process can compute the running average and error bar, and print the result.

 ``` irpf90
 program test_caf